 For those outside the mining industry, the easiest way to receive Bitcoin is to buy it on an exchange.
-Since Bitcoin is the oldest and largest cryptocurrency, every centralized cryptocurrency exchange (CEX) should offer BTC trading.
+Since Bitcoin is the oldest and largest cryptocurrency, most centralized cryptocurrency exchanges (CEX) offer BTC trading.

 What is the current distribution of Bitcoin?

 The current distribution is based on date in time, and this article was written in February 2023.
 Recent studies from the National Bureau of Economic Research and the University of Limerick suggest that Bitcoin's distribution is concentrated in the hands of a few whales.
 According to blockchain analysts, approximately 6,952 BTC wallets control 58.21% of available bitcoins, which means about 0.01% of the total BTC holders have almost 60% of BTC's supply.